Best Portable Projectors in 2021 That are Compact and Easy-to-carry

 For instance, if you are visiting some clients and need to make quick presentations then these portable projectors will allow easy set up in a matter of minutes.
 This will allow you to conduct presentations quickly and easily using your equipment.

 That said, they can also be used for entertainment as they can give you a large home cinema projector screen.
 Make a note of maximum screen size and resolution, though.
-Now, let’s jump directly to the list of best portable printers:
+Now, let’s jump directly to the list of best portable projectors:

 ViewSonic M1 mini–Pocket LED Ultra-Portable Projector